SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 ## Constraints

-- The number of commands will be in the range [1 ...
+- The number of commands will be in range [1 ...
 50]
 - The IP addresses will be in the format of either **IPv4** or **IPv6.**
 - The messages will be in the format: **This&is&a&message**
-- The username will be a string with length in the range \[3 ...
+- The username will be a string with length in range \[3 ...
 50\]

 ## Examples
 | **Input** | **Output** |